BBQ Sauces for Ribs, Veggies & More

 No need to barbecue to use this sauce.

 The origin of BBQ Hero sauce is a familiar story: “It started in Steve Sheanin’s kitchen — in Beverly Hills, to be exact — and now you can find it everywhere.”
 The obvious reason why is that it is so tasty.
-The dark sauce is a blend of vinegar, molasses, tomato paste, natural hickory smoke flavor and a few more ingredients, like mustard seeds, anchovies, garlic and onion.
+The dark marinade is a blend of vinegar, molasses, tomato paste, natural hickory smoke flavor and a few more ingredients, like mustard seeds, anchovies, garlic and onion.
 It creates a right balance of tart and sweet.

 As its name suggests, the sauce is intended for barbecued food, but it might just become your new “ketchup.”
 It is so good (and addictive) that you will probably find yourself taking it out of the fridge to pour it on just about anything.
 The good news is that it’s transfat free, gluten free, cholesterol free and has no saturated fats, preservatives or extenders.